maxames/ashby-auto-advance/docs/API.md

 The system asynchronously:
 1. Archives candidate in Ashby using `DEFAULT_ARCHIVE_REASON_ID`
 2. Records rejection in `advancement_executions` table
-3. Updates Slack message to show "✅ Rejection Email Sent"
+3. Updates Slack message to show "Rejection Email Sent"

 If rejection fails, message is updated with error details.